sijingzhangzsj0604/docs/apisix_versioned_docs/version-3.1.0/getting-started/key-authentication.md

 - [Open Policy Agent (OPA)](https://apisix.apache.org/docs/apisix/plugins/opa/)
 - [Forward Authentication](https://apisix.apache.org/docs/apisix/plugins/forward-auth/)

-In this tutorial, you will create one _Consumer_ with _Key Authentication_, and learn how to enable and disable key authentication.
+In this tutorial, you will create a _Consumer_ with _Key Authentication_, and learn how to enable and disable key authentication.

 ## What is a Consumer

 A Consumer is an application or a developer who consumes the API.

-One Consumer should have unique _username_ and the corresponding authentication _plugins_ mentioned above at least.
+In APISIX, a Consumer requires a unique _username_ and an authentication _plugin_ from the list above to be created.

-## What is the Key Authentication
+## What is Key Authentication

 Key authentication is a relatively simple but widely used authentication approach.
+The idea is as follows:
 1. Administrator adds an authentication key (API key) to the Route.
-2. API consumers add the key to the query string or headers to authenticate their requests.
+2. API consumers add the key to the query string or headers for authentication when sending requests.

 ## Enable Key Authentication